rnwi241/LIS624SysLib2026/omeka.md

 # Reflection

-This assignment need to be turned in late because of software installation issues as well as VM space concerns.
+This assignment needed to be turned in late because of software installation issues as well as VM space concerns.

 Solutions:

 -Created new VM in Google Cloud.

--Utlized new installation instructions assessed through the Canvas portal for LIS624 Systems Librarianship.
+-Utilized new installation instructions assessed through the Canvas portal for LIS624 Systems Librarianship.

 ## Outcomes